Photography Business Planner

 Building Your Photography Business

 Start With What You Have: Many successful photographers started with entry-level gear.
-Your skills, marketing, and client relationships matter more than equipment in the early stages.
+Skills, marketing, and client relationships matter more than equipment in the early stages.

 Build Portfolio First: Do 5-10 free or low-cost shoots to build a portfolio before charging full rates.
-Trade sessions with friends/family, second-shoot weddings, or offer mini-sessions.
+Trade sessions with friends or family, second-shoot weddings, or offer mini-sessions.

-Consistency Beats Intensity:2 hours/week every week beats 10-hour bursts followed by months of nothing.
+Consistency Beats Intensity: Two hours every week beats 10-hour bursts followed by months of nothing.
 Regular practice and posting builds skills and audience.

 Common Questions